prometheus-operator/prometheus-operator/README.md

   # Endpoints of the service or their underlying pods that can be monitored.
   endpoints:
   - port: web            # Name of the service port.
-    scrapeInterval: 30s  # Interval at which the service endpoints will be scraped.
+    interval: 30s        # Interval at which the service endpoints will be scraped.
   - targetPort: metrics  # Name or number of the target port of a service endpoint.
     path: /varz          # HTTP path that exposes metrics.
     scheme: https        # To use http or https when scraping.
-    scrapeInterval: 60s
+    interval: 60s
 ```

 The controller generates Prometheus `job` names of the pattern `<>`.